deamorim2/sdbs/EN-US/spatial_joins_advanced.rst

   001    = Census Block

-Create the new table using the :command:`ST_Union` aggregate:
+Create the new table using the ST_Union_ aggregate:

 .. code-block:: sql